MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_entry_line.rst

 UITextEntryLine Theming Parameters
 ===================================

-The UITextEntryLine theming block id is 'text_entry_line'.
+The :class:`UITextEntryLine <.UITextEntryLine>` theming block id is 'text_entry_line'.

 Colours
 -------

-UITextEntryLine makes use of these colour parameters in a 'colours' block:
+:class:`UITextEntryLine <.UITextEntryLine>` makes use of these colour parameters in a 'colours' block:

  - "**normal_bg**" -  The default colour of the background to the entry line element.
  - "**selected_bg**" - The colour the background changes to when the text above it is selected.